 The most exciting part?
 The benefits of many of the fortunate plants may be obtained with no effort on your part since they demand little to no care (Sometimes, just a watering can).

-Below is a list of lucky houseplants which, according to Feng Shui and Vastu Shastra, are believed to bring peace, prosperity, pleasant energy, and wealth to the household.
+Below is a list of lucky houseplants who, according to Feng Shui and Vastu Shastra, are believed to bring peace, prosperity, pleasant energy, and wealth to the household.

 Before choosing plants for our homes, let’s go through the nitty-gritty of Vastu and Feng Shui to understand better what it is and how it can benefit a plant parent like yourself.